RealTroll/troll/README.md

 Welcome to Troll!
 This little joke program is intended to TROLL people!

+# HOW TO INSTALL:

+Just click on "Troll" in the releases section on the right.

 # HOW TO USE:

 Open Troll.exe.
 If it gives you an error, disable any antivirus softwares.
 Also if it says its a PUP or any other type of virus it's a false positive.